Species We Grow

 Blue Oyster • Pleurotus ostreatus

 Blue oyster, also referred to as Grey Oyster, is perhaps the most commonly grown and eaten gourmet mushroom in the world.
-Native to northern Europe, it is a vigorous and fast grower making it a reliable cash crop around the world.
+Native to northern Europe, it is a vigorous and fast grower, making it a reliable cash crop around the world.
 During and after WWI, Germany relied on cultivated oyster mushrooms grown on straw as a source of protein for a famished population suffering from a destroyed farming infrastructure.
-Unsurprisingly, this mushroom is a favorite with our vegan and vegetarian chefs due to its tender, meat-like texture.
-It is exceptional deep fried and is maybe the most versatile mushroom due to its mild, slightly anise flavor.
+This mushroom is a favorite with our vegan and vegetarian chefs due to its tender, meat-like texture.
+It is exceptional deep fried, and is maybe our most versatile mushroom due to its mild, slightly anise flavor.

 Chestnut • Pholiota adiposa

-Chestnut has a history as a foraged mushroom in the British Isles but is relatively new to the American food scene.
+Chestnut has a history as a foraged mushroom in the British Isles, but is relatively new to the American food scene.
 It was virtually unknown to American chefs before it was domesticated by mushroom growers about 15 years ago.
 Beloved for its firm yet juicy texture, chestnut is a staple in our Chef’s Mix.
-It is probably the most visually stunning mushroom we grow and also the most challenging to cultivate, explaining it’s higher price point.
+It is probably the most visually stunning mushroom we grow and also the most challenging to cultivate.
 It is a sophisticated alternative to recipes calling for the less flavorful yet crunchy Beech mushroom.

 Gold Oyster • Pleurotus citrinopileatus